RobLoach/drupalcon-talk-ideas/README.md

 Stories from old-timers, bringing current Drupal quirks into perspective (this well has no bottom)

 Scaling Drupal projects to 10 concurrent developers.
 20 developers.
+50 developers

-50 developers.
-How best practices differ between teams that build sites from scratch vs in-house teams that develop a long-term productSmall Scale Drupal and why it matters: nonprofits, small businesses, individuals
+How best practices differ between teams that build sites from scratch vs in-house teams that develop a long-term product

+Small Scale Drupal and why it matters: nonprofits, small businesses, individuals

 We were a Drupal site and we moved to Wordpress, here's why and how that went.